dgrmunch/chat-with-pi/README.md

 chat-with-pi
 ========

-A user-friendly web service to communicate with a Raspberry pi (send commands, browse directories, play with GPIO...).
+An user-friendly web service to communicate with a Raspberry pi (send commands, browse directories, play with GPIO...).
 Oriented to education, 'chat-with-pi' allows collective learning.
 By using a friendly chat interface, students and professors can share knowledge and practise on a Raspberry pi.
 Without 'ssh' and in any platform/browser different users can share a real-time updated interface.

 * Download the latest source of node.js in your Raspberry pi.
 ~~~~~~~~~~~~~~~~~~~~~